 - The foot may be a hind foot and this seems more probable

-B Print as seen within Photo B
+Background Photo as seen within Photo B

-In the centre caption, several elements are illustrated.
-First, the blue line marks the paper's edge of B Print.
+In the centre capture, several elements are illustrated.
+First, the blue line marks the paper's edge of the Background Photo.
 This is seen at the left end of the blue line.
 Second, the red line marks the edge of the printed image on this paper.
 This is seen at the right end of the red line: above the line, imagery can be seen; below the line is white.
 This white forms a margin around the illustration.
 Third, the orange line shows the edge of the shadow being cast by this piece of paper.
 Fourth, the purple line shows the shadow being cast by the thylacine foot - first across the paper (at left), then across the bench or surface on which the foot (and the paper underneath the foot) is lying.
 This being the interpretation of the straight lines and shadows, then the imagery seen above the red line is interpreted to be a photograph.
 Further, this photograph appears to show yet another foot.
 The plantar pad, digits and one claw are illustrated in blue and labelled.
 Two "fur lines" are labelled.
 The top fur line is interpreted as the edge of the foot.
-The lower fur line is interpreted as the edge of the portion of unfurred skin posterior to the plantar pad (similar to what is seen on the thylacine foot lying atop the B Print).
+The lower fur line is interpreted as the edge of the portion of unfurred skin posterior to the plantar pad (similar to what is seen on the thylacine foot lying atop the Background Photo).

-Identifying the B Print animal
+Identifying the Background Photo animal

 A portion of the foot is obscured by the curved white shape at the top edge of the image.
-The lower edge of the foot is also obscured - this time by the thylacine foot lying atop B Print.
-As such, it cannot be determined whether any thumb digit is present in B Print.
+The lower edge of the foot is also obscured - this time by the thylacine foot lying atop the Background Photo.
+As such, it cannot be determined whether any thumb digit is present in the Background Photo.
 Although only three digits are visible is seems likely there should be a fourth, out of view.
 While the plantar pad is small and appears to match that of a domestic cat, the presence of a visible claw is unlikely for a cat, given cats have retractable claws (and assuming this is not a tuft of fur).
 The layout of the digits does not follow the typical canine layout but rather appears to circumscribe an arc in the manner of several marsupials, including the thylacine.
 Identification of the animal cannot be certain, for the same reasons as for Photo B - the image is too low resolution to provide sufficient diagnostic information.
 However thylacine remains the strongest candidate on the grounds that: